 Finally, you must freeze the yogurt into cubes in ice cube trays – don’t just dollop creamy yogurt into the blender.
 I often keep plain yogurt or even plain cashew cream or even thick hemp or oat milk frozen in ice cube trays to use for smoothies and these frozen treats.

-And for color, the leaves will green it up somewhat, but I also added a tsp or less of ceremonial grade matcha powder.
+And for color, the leaves will green it up somewhat, but I also added a teaspoon or less of ceremonial grade matcha powder.
 This controls the shade and increases the nutrition.

 It's expensive though - quality matcha powder runs in the $25-$35 dollar range, but it lasts a long time if you don't mind the investment.
 Otherwise, leave it off!
 The green will depend on your leaves and that's just fine.

 FAQS about Mint Ice Cream

 - What Kind of Mint Is in Mint Ice Cream?

 - I use fresh mint leaves here.
 The predominant leaves are baby kale or baby spinach.
 The color really comes from matcha powder.
 But some people supplement the mint flavor with mint extract, so you choose!